75-Hard-Student-Edition/75-student-readthedocs/docs/source/System Architecture.rst

 - ``PointsManager``.

-These managers expose interfaces to the presentation and database layers to use, allowing them to manipulate the internal state of the app, as well as the persistent data in the database.
+These managers expose interfaces to the presentation layer to use, allowing it to manipulate the internal state of the app, as well as the persistent data in the database.
 This approach simplifies development and testing as it provides a consistent API to be used by the presentation layer.